kedarmoh/FinTechCaseStudy/README.md

 Ripple has disrupted the global payments space with their technology platform and has the backing of key players in the financial industry.

 In my opinion, some of sectors that would benefit from the frictionless global payment processing are _**tourism and international education and global commerce**_.
-Global commerce will get a huge boost Ripple can unlock the tremendous potential of microlending with its high speed and low-cost transaction model.
-Integrating with major retailers to enable easy payment in local currency to promote global trade.
+Global commerce will get a huge boost as Ripple can unlock the tremendous potential of microlending with its high speed and low-cost transaction model.
+The can also integrate with small retailers worldwide to enable easy payment in local currency to promote global trade.

 From a technology application point of view, Ripple can benefit from leveraging _**Machine Learning and Artificial Intelligence (AI)**_ to add _**fraud detection capabilities**_ to its platform.
 This will extend Ripple platform in its ability to provide an end-to-end solution that brings parity between domestic and international transactions.
 That is the ultimate goal which aligns with their mission of being an active enabler of the _**Internet of Value era**_.